Swiss Turks say No in controversial referendum

-A controversial proposal to extend the powers of the Turkish President Recep Tayyip Erdoğan has been rejected by with an overwhelming majority of the Turkish expatriates in Switzerland.
+A controversial proposal to extend the powers of Turkish President Recep Tayyip Erdogan has been rejected by with an overwhelming majority of the Turkish expatriates in Switzerland.

 The Turkish embassy to Switzerland said 38% of expat voters threw out Sunday’s constitutional referendum.